PART 40: REPARATIONS

 Corry stared at him for another long moment before reaching into his own pocket.
 He walked over to the lab bench, slapping down a device.
 A miniature recorder.
 For a moment, no one was quite sure what to say.

 Laurie spoke first.
 “So, um, hold on,” she said.
 “Corry, you mean YOU recorded this whole conversation, in order to use it to convince yourself that everything being said was true, even though you don’t really think the conversation is true and you didn’t think that when you started recording it either?”
 She frowned.
 “My head feels funny.”

 “Look, I was recording everything because I thought I’d better have an account of what really happened, in case someone here tried to claim otherwise,” Corry stated.
-“Standard procedure.
-Why a transcript should appear in a letter that claims to be over sixteen years old, I have no idea!”
+“Standard procedure for me.
+Why a transcript should appear in a letter that claims to be over sixteen years old, I have no idea.”

 “I d-do,” Tim said, having stooped down to retrieve the pages Corry had thrown aside.
 He held up the final sheet, tapping at it.
-“Did you l-look at this, Corry?”
+“Did you r-read this at all, Corry?”

 “Now that I have your attention, I have a proposition to make,” Chartreuse read aloud, for the benefit of everyone.
 “Namely that I, Corry Veniti, take the place of my sister on the trip.
-Not only to ensure her safety in the present, but also the safety of Frank and Clarke in the past – based on what I know of Julie.
-Based on how she acted that one January, our first year of high school.”
+Not only to, like, ensure her safety in the present, but also the safety of Frank and Clarke in the past – based on what I know of Julie.
+Based on how she, you know, acted that one January, our first year of high school.”
 She tilted her head.
-“Why, what did Julie do then?”
+“Corry, what did Julie do then?”